-1. Close cases based on AMOUNT OF TIME receiving child care services.

-2. Close cases based on INCOME.

-If closing based on income...

-The district will close cases starting from the highest income to the lowest income.

-The district will close cases based on income bands, starting from the highest income band to the lowest income band.

-If using income bands, list the bands, starting from the one that will be closed first:

-3. Close cases based on CATEGORY OF FAMILY.

-4. Close cases based on INCOME AND CATEGORY OF FAMILY.

-5. Close cases based on OTHER CRITERIA.
+• 1.
+Close cases based on AMOUNT OF TIME receiving child care services.
+If closing based on amount of time O The district will close cases starting from the shortest time receiving child care services to the longest time. • The district will close cases starting from the longest time receiving child care services to the shortest time. \circ 2.
+Close cases based on INCOME . \circ 3.
+Close cases based on CATEGORY OF FAMILY . \circ 4.
+Close cases based on INCOME AND CATEGORY OF FAMILY .
+0 5.
+Close cases based on OTHER CRITERIA .
 III.
-Waiting List

-The district will establish a waiting list when there are not sufficient funds to open all eligible cases.
+Wait ing List rict will establish a waiting list when there are not sufficient funds to open all eligible cases.
+0 No Yes

-No

-Yes

-case closings for families that are not eligible under a child care guarantee and are not under a federally mandated priority must be based on the length of time they have received services (must choose #1